Connect the Dots for Kids: Learn Numbers While Playing

 What age is connect the dots good for?

-What if they tap the wrong number?
+What happens in connect the dots if the child taps the wrong number?